-Upon inspection, I was pretty sure removal of the hood was not something that was in my realm of abilities and I decided I would paint it while it was in place.
+Upon inspection, I was pretty sure removal of the hood was not something that was in my realm of abilities, so I decided I would paint it while it was in place.
 I went to Wal-Mart and purchased some TSP alternative cleaner, some Rustoleum spray appliance epoxy, and some cheap garbage bags to use as covers.
 I came home and got down to business.
-Often times, when I'm starting a project, I send my husband a warning text and let him know he may be coming home to chaos, however, this time I dove right in, hoping to finish before he arrived home from work.
+Often, when I'm starting a project, I send my husband a warning text and let him know he may be coming home to chaos; however, this time I dove right in, hoping to finish before he arrived home from work.

-Step Two: After hood was dry, I began taping up the garbage bags and making sure surrounding cabinets, appliances and counters were covered. *See Picture* This step took another 10-15 minutes and I might have gone a little crazy with the coverage.
+- After hood was dry, I began taping up the garbage bags and making sure surrounding cabinets, appliances, and counters were covered. *See Picture* This step took another 10-15 minutes and I might have gone a little crazy with the coverage.

-Step Three: Following directions on the can, I sprayed the appliance epoxy in even swipes until covered.
-Waiting the recommended 30 minutes between coats, I applied 2 more coats and allowed to dry.
-Including drying time this step took about 2 hours.
+- Following directions on the can, I sprayed the appliance epoxy in even swipes until covered.
+I waited the recommended 30 minutes between coats, applied 2 more coats and allowed those to dry.
+Including drying time, this step took about 2 hours.

-Step Four: Remove Tape and garbage bags and let drying process complete.
+- Remove tape and garbage bags and let the drying process complete.
 The can says dry to touch in 2-4 hours, to handle in 5-9, and completely dry in 24 hours.
 I recommend (just to be safe) eating dinner out.
-HA!

-Step Five: After waiting the 2 hours, I reinstalled the filter and light cover and the project was finished.
+- After waiting 2 hours, I reinstalled the filter and light cover and the project was finished.
 Then, I sent my husband a picture of the finished project.

 A Few Quick Tips and Notes